KyTDK/Moderator-Bot/docs/metrics.md

   - Snapshots: `last_status`, `last_reference`, `last_flagged_at`, `last_details`, and `updated_at`.
   - Per-acceleration breakdowns (`accelerated_*`, `non_accelerated_*`, `unknown_acceleration_*`) mirroring the same counters, totals, and snapshots for each execution path.
   Status histograms are kept in a sibling hash that appends `:status` to the rollup key.
+- **Global daily rollups** reuse the same schema but set `guild_id` to `0`.
+They aggregate every scan across all guilds for each `content_type`, enabling dashboards to plot network-wide trends without re-summing per-guild data.
+Their rollup keys also live in the guild index `"{prefix}:rollups:index:guild:0"`.
 - **Global totals** sit in `"{prefix}:totals"`, mirroring the enriched rollup schema but aggregated across every guild and content type.
 Per-status counts live under `"{prefix}:totals:status"`, and `updated_at` reflects the last time any metric changed.
 - **Indexes** use sorted sets for fast scans: `"{prefix}:rollups:index"` contains every rollup key scored by `date.toordinal()`, and `"{prefix}:rollups:index:guild:{guild_id}"` scopes the index for guild-specific queries.